 Victoria's has degree in History of Art from University of Glasgow.
 She undertook the GDL at the University of Westminster and the BVC at Inns of Court School of Law.
 She was called to the Bar in 2003 and started teaching in 2012.
 Victoria joined ULaw in 2016, teaching on the Real Estate and Family modules.
 She has a strong interest in these areas of law and aspires to complete her PhD in this area.

 Sophie studied her LPC at ULaw prior to commencing her training contract at DLA Piper in 2011.
-Sophie qualified as an employment law solicitor at DLA Piper in 2013 and gained experience advising national and international business clients on a broad range of employment matters.
-In 2016 Sophie moved to Capsticks Solicitors, focusing on employment law in healthcare and social housing.
+Sophie qualified as an employment law solicitor at DLA Piper in 2013 and gained experience advising national and international business clients on a broad range of employment related legal matters.
+In 2016 Sophie moved to Capsticks Solicitors, focusing on employment law in the healthcare and social housing sectors.
 Sophie joined ULaw in 2017 and works as the Programme and Student Lead for Postgraduate Academic Programmes.
-Sophie also teaches on the LPC, GDL, LLB and PSC.
+Sophie also teaches on the LPC, GDL, MA Law, LLB and PSC.

-Laura has an MA in Countryside and Environment Management from the University of Aberdeen and an LLB from the University of Wales.
+Laura has an MA in Countryside and Environment Management from the University of Aberdeen and an LLB from the University of Wales, Aberystwyth.
 She qualified in 2004 at ASB Law and specialised in Private Client.
 Laura teaches EU Law on the GDL and LLB, as well as Real Estate on the LPC.
 She is a former GDL Course Leader at Birmingham.
 She has also published on EU Law matters in the Journal of Criminal Law and is a Senior Fellow of the Higher Education Academy.

 Judi is a Solicitor and Higher Courts Advocate with an MA in Law and Philosophy from the University of Cambridge.
 She qualified at Lawrence Graham and worked in areas including property, family, personal injury, licensing, crime and litigation.
 Judi set up her own criminal law practice in 1997 before moving into legal education in 2007.
 Judi teaches Crime, Advocacy and Personal Injury on the BPC, Crime and Land on the GDL and Property Law and Personal Injury on the LPC.